areymbaut/data-projects/README.md

 # data-projects

-This repository collects various personal projects aiming at enhancing my data-analysis skills.
+This repository collects various personal projects aiming at enhancing my data-analysis and data-science skills.
 While each project is further detailed within their respective README file, please find below summaries of these projects and the main skills they involved.

 ## Python projects